ChatSecure/OTRKit/README.md

 OTRKit
 ======

-An Off-the-Record library for iOS.
+An Objective-C Off-the-Record library for iOS.

 Installation
 -------